 She has been shortlisted twice for the Canadian National Magazine Awards: first with a 2005 cover story on vaginal plastic surgery for Shameless, and for a 2006 feature for This Magazine on climate change spin doctoring.
 She was a columnist, compiling a digest of environmental news and trends for The Globe and Mail – Canada’s largest national newspaper – twice monthly between 2007 and 2009.

 Zoe is also a founder of UK science outreach organisation Guerilla Science, a rogue group of science communicators who create events and installations for festivals, museums, galleries, and other cultural clients: a New Scientist profile of Zoe as a “science impresario” can be viewed (full frontal nudity and all) here.

 She holds an Honours B.Sc. in zoology from the University of Toronto, which she received with high distinction in 2005.
-Born and raised in the east end of Toronto, in between Chinatown and Indiatown, Zoe now lives in London, England.
+Thesis: How frogs communicate to each other with low frequency vocalisations.

 If you are her friend on Facebook, you will know that she lists two things as her religious beliefs: 1.
 Animals are cool.
 2. Turn up the bass.